ascendproyect/Calcium/README.md

 --------

-:copyright: __This product is open source code, however you do NOT have rights to resell these products in any way to third parties.
+:copyright: __This product is open source code.
 If you are going to use this plugin, please be sure to give the credits that are deserved.__